TritonDataCenter/rfd/rfd/0146/README.md

 # RFD 146 Conch: Inventory System

+**This document is very WIP.**

 ## Problem

-We are running into inventory management problems.
-Conch provides physical tracking of switches and servers in racks, but does not have features commonly found in asset management systems.
+Conch currently provides physical tracking of switches and servers in racks, but does not have features commonly found in asset management systems.

 There are off-the-shelf solutions for inventory tracking and computerized maintenance management systems (CMMS), but they cannot leverage the data we